Twitter CEO Jack Dorsey Says Trump Is No Worse Than Obama In A Podcast Interview

 Rogan asked what Dorsey would do if Trump literally threatened the life of a journalist, or asked his followers to murder a journalist, and the Twitter CEO said they would certainly “have to talk about that.”

-Dorsey did not elaborate about what President Obama had ever said which had matched the threats delivered by Donald Trump, but he continued to refer to a certain tone.
+Dorsey did not elaborate about what President Obama had ever said, which had matched the threats delivered by Donald Trump, but he continued to refer to a certain tone.

 Just a week ago, Trump tweeted about Nancy Pelosi and her “wine country donors” making what seemed like threats, says the Inquisitr.

-Trump continued with partial truths suggesting that Pelosi only wanted the borders open so that illegal aliens could get into help her pick grapes at her California vineyard without considering that he too hires farm workers for his Virginia vineyard.
+Trump continued with partial truths suggesting that Pelosi only wanted the borders open so that illegal aliens could get in to help her pick grapes at her California vineyard without considering that he too hires farm workers for his Virginia vineyard.